 2 boxes Jiffy Corn Muffin Mix

-I always keep a couple of Jiffy Corn Muffin Mixes in my pantry for recipes like this one with a cornbread topping as well as just for making corn muffins as a side dish for soups – especially this Tex Mex Corn Chowder and for Instant Pot Ham and Beans!
+It’s good keep a couple of Jiffy Corn Muffin Mixes on hand in the pantry for recipes like this one with a cornbread topping as well as just for making corn muffins as a side dish for soups – especially this Tex Mex Corn Chowder and for Instant Pot Ham and Beans!

 Sweet corn, Granulated Sugar, Green Chilies, Tex Mex Seasoning, Milk

 These are the ingredients you will add to the corn muffin mix to make the cornbread topping for this shredded chicken and cornbread casserole.
 Add the milk as needed to make the cornbread mixture nice and thick.

 Cooked, Shredded Chicken

 You’ll need about 3 cups of cooked shredded chicken – I cooked 3 chicken breasts for this recipe and it worked just fine.